bryanhannes/bryanhannes.github.io/_posts/2022-12-05-tutorial-run-qwik-in-docker.markdown

 # Set the working directory to /usr/src/app
 WORKDIR /usr/src/app

+# Copy the package.json and package-lock.json over in the intermedate "build" image
 COPY ./package.json ./
 COPY ./package-lock.json ./

 # Install the dependencies
+# Clean install because we want to install the exact versions
 RUN npm ci

 # Copy the source code into the build image